shanteacontrols/OpenDeck/app/boards/README.md

 1. shared build config from `app/presets.yml`
 2. `app/firmware/firmware.conf`
 3. `app/boards/zephyr/<board>/firmware.conf`
+4. `app/common/usb.conf`, when USB MIDI support is enabled
+5. `app/firmware/usb.conf`, when USB MIDI support is enabled
-4. generated firmware USB product config
+6. generated firmware USB product config, when USB MIDI support is enabled
-5. generated firmware BLE device-name config, when BLE peripheral support is enabled
+7. generated firmware BLE device-name config, when BLE peripheral support is enabled
-6. `app/boards/opendeck/<target>/firmware.conf`, if the file exists
+8. `app/boards/opendeck/<target>/firmware.conf`, if the file exists

+The target `firmware.conf` is also consulted by sysbuild before finalizing this list, so a target can control whether USB MIDI support is enabled without changing the shared Zephyr board layer.

 Bootloader config order:

 1. shared build config from `app/presets.yml`
 2. `app/bootloader/bootloader.conf`
 3. `app/boards/zephyr/<board>/bootloader.conf`
+4. `app/common/usb.conf`, when bootloader USB DFU support is enabled
+5. `app/bootloader/usb.conf`, when bootloader USB DFU support is enabled
-4. generated bootloader USB product config
+6. generated bootloader USB product config, when bootloader USB DFU support is enabled
-5. `app/boards/opendeck/<target>/bootloader.conf`, if the file exists
+7. `app/boards/opendeck/<target>/bootloader.conf`, if the file exists

+The target `bootloader.conf` is also consulted by sysbuild before finalizing this list, so a target can control whether bootloader USB DFU support is enabled without changing the shared Zephyr board layer.

 ## Index Remapping